kozigh01/udemy_GraphQForBeginnersWithJavascript/TalkingPoints.md

 1. Can avoid under-fetching
 1. Can return multiple results in one query - so can get all data for a client page is one web request
 1. Has option to use "Subscriptions" for push type notifications

+## Differences with Restful API

+1. GraphQL uses a query language to determine the data to be returned from the api
+2. GraphQL avoids overfetching / underfetching
+1. GraphQL DataLoader can be used to avoid the N + 1 problem
+1. GraphQL uses one single endpoint
+1. GraphQL servers typically include a "GraphQL Playground" by default, which can be used with the strongly typed schemas to automatically povide a tool for discovery / documentation

 ## Features of GraphQL